 The rise of cryptocurrency has led to some new digital processes that require new computing needs.
 When this happens, cabling and data center infrastructures are always affected.
 This paper delves into the implications of the new computing processes involved in cryptomining.

-Today's standards have both minor and sometimes serious conflicts that leave designs and designers in jeopardy.
+The existing crop of standards commonly referenced in RFP documents has both minor and sometimes serious conflicts that leave designs and designers in jeopardy.
 Find out how you can avoid these conflicts.